What is the Best Diesel Zero-Turn Mower? (2023)

 When talking about exterior design, no one can argue that it’s Bad Boy Renegade.
 Despite being one of the most budget-friendly selections, this unit offers a long-lasting mowing performance aided by its two 16cc Hydro-Gear Pumps.

-During the test drive, we were amazed at how stable this mower was when driving on the hillside.
+During the test drive, I’m amazed at how stable this mower was when driving on the hillside.
 You can tell that the tires have consistent terrain contact, and that’s all thanks to the premium suspension rails geared in front of this unit.

 If you look closer, you’ll notice that its frame rail is made of heavy-gauge steel.
 These materials are all welded and fabricated, making them durable for long years of usage.